 Unfortunately, the only way to guarantee zero chance of contracting STIs and pregnancy is through abstinence(8).

 Myth 5: Taking the morning-after pill is the same as having an abortion.

 Emergency contraception, also widely known as “Plan B” and “Morning-after pill”, is a form of hormonal birth control that can be taken after unprotected intercourse to prevent pregnancy.
 It is, however, not the same as having an abortion.

 Emergency contraception works by delaying or preventing ovulation(9).
 This way, pregnancy cannot happen as there is no egg around for the sperm to fertilize.
 It is usually more effective the earlier it is taken after unprotected sex.
 However, there is still a chance of a woman getting pregnant even after taking the emergency contraception if she has already ovulated before taking it.
 If a woman is already pregnant, emergency contraception will not harm the pregnancy and it does not cause an abortion(10).

 If you are sexually active, it is important to be aware of your birth control options so as to not end up with an unwanted pregnancy.
 Beyond preventing pregnancy, there are also benefits that contraceptives can bring such as regulating menstrual cycles, treating of acne, etc.

 Choosing the right contraceptive for yourself is an important health decision.
 What may work for one woman may not be the best method for another.
 With the wide range of contraceptive options available in the market, the best way of determining what works for you is to speak with a professional and experienced healthcare provider so that you can obtain reliable information to make an informed decision.

-Download the Doctor World app to video-consult our experienced doctors on your sexual health needs today!
+Download the Raffles Connect app to video-consult our experienced doctors on your sexual health needs today!